-Depending on the facts, yes, and our attorneys have experience with these kinds of cases.
+Depending on the facts, yes, you may have the right to sue on behalf of your child if he or she was inappropriately touched at a child care facility.
+Our attorneys have experience with these kinds of cases.
 Our law firm was involved with a Minnesota case where a 3-year-old boy was seriously injured at a casino child care center.
 The alleged assailant was a 9-year-old boy.

 Cameras caught the 9-year-old beating up the 3-year-old and then dragging him to a play tube, an enclosed play area, where the harm allegedly occurred.
 It’s unconscionable that this could happen.
 If anybody is standing within a few feet of the playground, they should be able to hear a child crying for help.
 The 3-year-old had bruises on his arm, which showed that he was either pulled or held down.
 He had finger marks on his neck and by his face.

 A medical examination revealed that there was some indication of sexual contact.

 In this type of case, we would allege that there wasn’t adequate supervision.
 In child care centers where there are enclosed play areas, those areas need to be monitored at all times, especially in a situation where there are children of varying ages.

 In this Minnesota case, the mother of the 3-year-old was told that employees of the child care facility only check the play tubes once an hour.
 This is egregiously negligent and suggests that there may be a claim for punitive damages.

 Can I Sue a Bar if I am Assaulted in the Building or Parking Lot?